SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

    Structures are always copied when they are passed around in your code, and do not use reference counting.

+..
+XXX Structs use COW to behave as if copied.

 .. _ClassesAndStructures_DefinitionSyntax:

 Definition Syntax